mpcoulib/Projects/README.md

 ## Projects

-### 1. **Analyzing the effect of US unemployment rate announcement on ETFs stocks**
+### 1. **Analyzing the Effect of US Unemployment Rate Announcements on ETFs Stocks**
-   - **Description:** Brief overview of what this project does, the main goals, and the technologies used.
-   - **Key Concepts:** Highlight a few important concepts, techniques, or algorithms used.
-   - **Technologies:** List of languages, frameworks, or tools used.
+   - **Description:** This project investigates how U.S. unemployment rate announcements impact the stock prices of three major ETFs: SPY, QQQ, and IWM.
+By analyzing daily trading data, the project aims to identify patterns in ETF performance around the time of these announcements and provide insights for investors on how to anticipate market movements.
+   - **Key Concepts:** Event study methodology, abnormal returns, economic indicators, market volatility, ETF performance, unemployment rate impact on financial markets.
+   - **Technologies:** Python, Pandas, Yahoo Finance API, Data Visualization (Infogram).

+---

+You can adjust the specific concepts or tools if needed!
 ### 2. **My Data Science Capstone: Predicting the next big hit using Spotify and Youtube data**
    - **Description:** Overview of the project and its objectives.
    - **Key Concepts:** Notable concepts or challenges solved.